rijulsr/Literature_review_app/README.md

 🧠 LLM-powered summarization of relevant findings

-✅ Clean architecture for expansion to more sources (doubtful)
+✅ Clean architecture for expansion to more sources (doubtful) (not there yet)